 Sensor Integrated Bearing

-A sensor integrated bearing (also called an encoder bearing or smart bearing) combines a deep groove ball bearing with an integrated sensing element — magnetic encoder, optical encoder, or temperature sensor — in a single compact unit.
+A sensor integrated bearing (also called an encoder bearing or smart bearing) combines a deep groove ball bearing with an integrated sensing element, which can be a magnetic encoder, optical encoder, or temperature sensor, all within a single compact unit.
 The sensor reads from a target mounted directly on the rotating ring, eliminating the separate sensor module, removing installation eccentricity error, and delivering more precise, more reliable signal output within the same envelope as a standard bearing.
+BOM engineers each custom sensor integrated bearing variant from your sensing, interface, and envelope requirements.

-- Integration: sensor element integrated into bearing unit — no external mounting bracket required
+- Integration: sensor element integrated into bearing unit, with no external mounting bracket required

-- Precision: sensor reads coaxially from rotating ring — eccentricity error eliminated at source
+- Precision: sensor reads coaxially from rotating ring, eliminating eccentricity error at source

-- Signal Output: ABZ incremental / absolute / analog — customizable to application
+- Signal Output: ABZ incremental / absolute / analog, customizable to your application

 - Applications: servo motors, robot joints, forklifts, and precision positioning systems